 If you’re ready to taste this unique flavor of The Last Frontier, you’re in luck: the Duck Fart shot is really easy to make!

 The original Alaskan Duck Fart shot is a layered drink with has three specific ingredients: Kahlúa coffee liqueur on the bottom, Bailey’s Irish Cream in the middle, and Crown Royal Canadian Whisky as a float on top.
-However, many people vary the final ingredient, choosing another whiskey based on their preference, or choose an off-brand Irish cream and/or coffee liqueur.
+However, many people vary the ingredients, choosing another whiskey based on their preference, or choose an off-brand Irish cream and/or coffee liqueur.
 If you want to make a true Duck Fart shot, it’s gotta have Kahlúa, Bailey’s, and Crown Royal.

 - ½ ounce Kahlúa coffee liqueur